petra-ic/stata-scheme-oecd/README.md

 # Installation

 Installing and using these schemes is straightforward.
-Install from this GitHub repository and load by typing the following command at the command lines:
+Install from this GitHub repository and load by typing the following commands:

 1. Dark blue theme